-In this manual, the product is divided into its major systems and these systems make up the manual's chapters.
-The Quick Reference
+In preparing this manual, we divided the product into its major systems.
+These systems became the manual's chapters.
+All information for a particular system from adjustment through disassembly and inspection is located in a single chapter.

-Guide shows you all of the product's system and assists in locating their chapters.
+The Quick Reference Guide shows you all of the product's system and assists in locating their chapters.
 Each chapter in turn has its own comprehensive Table of Contents.